JATOS/JATOS_docs/versioned_docs/version-3.9.1/Group_studies/Write-Group-Studies-I-Setup.md

 ## Set up group studies

-First and common to all group setups is to check the Group study checkbox in the study properties.
+First and common to all group setups is to check the Group study switch in the study properties.

 ![Group's property](/img/v39x/study-properties-group-study.png)